 Keyword Difficulty

-Keyword difficulty is a metric used by SEO tools to gauge how difficult it will be to rank for a keyword.
-The number can vary across different keyword research tools.
-For this reason, we recommend using one keyword research tool as your point of truth.
+Keyword difficulty is a metric used by SEO tools to gauge the difficulty of ranking for a keyword.
+Since the number can vary across different keyword research tools, it’s best to use just one tool for consistency.

 Long-Tail Keywords